joeycaughey/jquery.restapi-client/README.md

 API.get('ModuleEventsModel/1/', parameters, function(request) { });
 ```

-Inserting and updating information from the API:
+Inserting and updating information from the API.
+ON an update the id can be passed in the endpoint or with the parameters variables:
 ```
 API.insert('ModuleEventsModel/', values, function(request) { });
 API.update('ModuleEventsModel/1/', parameters, function(request) { });
 ```

 Deleting information from the API:
 ```